ttnny/DevNote/java/thread-safety.md

             if (localValue != sCount) {
                 System.out.println("Consumer: detected count change " + sCount);
                 localValue = sCount;
+              	// Changes made to sCount from Producer thread may not be seen here
+              	// due to JVM or compiler can perform code optimizations.
+              	// The local cached version of sCount might be used instead.
+              	// Bad case: this thread will run forever.
             }
             if (sCount >= 5) {
                 break;